What is the Dutch angle and why is it actually German?

 Did the Dutch angle shot actually originate in the Netherlands?

 While the technique may be relatively simple, the history of the Dutch angle is certainly interesting.
 In order to understand where the term “Dutch angle” comes from, you have to go all the way back to the 1910s, when Europe was on the brink of war.
 The German government was quick to take control of the national film industry, monitoring all the content and output of prevalent German filmmakers and banning all foreign media.

 This meant that the German film industry took a very different approach to cinema, as the medium developed a distinct voice and tone largely influenced by German and Austrian expressionist painters such as Ernst Ludwig Kirchner and Max Beckmann.
 As a result, German cinema of the era was filled with haunting imagery and awkward angles, giving films such as The Cabinet of Dr Caligari (Robert Wiene, 1920) - a film largely credited with pioneering the Dutch angle - a very distinct tone and look.

 You may be wondering what all this has to do with the Netherlands, and the answer is: nothing.
 You might have guessed it already but, originally, the Dutch angle was actually called the Deutsch angle (AKA the German angle).
 Over time, as the technique became more popular with international filmmakers such as Orson Welles and Alfred Hitchcock, the two words were swapped around, creating what is now known as the Dutch angle.

-Examples of the Dutch angle in modern cinema
+Examples of the Dutch tilt in modern cinema

 So just how popular is it nowadays?
 Well, you can find examples and variations of the Dutch angle across pretty much all cinematic genres - from thriller to comedy.
-Some directors in particular are known for using the Dutch angle to great effect, while some films are known for being a little less successful.
+Some directors in particular are known for using the Dutch angle to great effect, while some films are known for being a little less successful in their attempts.